 But nothing in the statute ensures that the distribution of an asset described in section 1231 triggering a basis adjustment under section 734(b)(1)(B) will yield an offsetting basis adjustment to an undistributed asset described in section 1231.
 The Proposed Regulations provide precisely the opposite of the correct rule: as quoted above, the inside basis adjustment triggered by the distribution of an asset described in section 1231 will give rise to an adjustment that “is not taken into account in determining section 1231 gain and loss.”
 We believe that the final regulations should either (a) omit Proposed Regulation section 1.755-1(c)(2)(iv) in its entirety or (b) provide that a basis adjustment provided by section 734(b)(1)(B) triggered by the distribution of an asset described in section 1231 should be made to undistributed assets of the partnership described in section 1231 to the extent the partnership owns such assets.

 A second issue arises in connection with section 751(b) when property subject to an allowance for depletion is contributed to a partnership.
 The preamble to the Proposed Regulations states, in part, that “[a] partner's net section 751 unrealized gain or loss includes any remedial allocations under §1.704-3(d),” a result generally consistent with Regulation section 1.1245-1(e)(2)(ii)(C)(3).
-However, section 1254(a)(1)(A)(ii) provides that potential recapture amounts only include “deductions for depletion under section 611 which reduced the adjusted basis of such property.” (emphasis added), and section 1.704-3(d)(4)(i) provides, in part, that “[r]emedial items…do not affect the partnership’s adjusted tax basis in partnership property.”
+However, section 1254(a)(1)(A)(ii) provides that potential recapture amounts only include “deductions for depletion under section 611 which reduced the adjusted basis of such property” (emphasis added), and section 1.704-3(d)(4)(i) provides, in part, that “[r]emedial items…do not affect the partnership’s adjusted tax basis in partnership property.”

 A remedial deduction is not treated as depletion for purposes of potential ordinary income recapture treatment under section 1254 and is not depletion under either section 611, or on oil and gas property for purposes of section 705(a)(3) because the partner receiving the remedial deduction cannot have a corresponding depletable basis allocation under section 613A(c)(7)(D).
 Under Treasury Regulation section 1.1254-5(c)(1), the contributing partner of depletable mineral property retains all of its precontribution section 1254 recapture potential for those contributed properties.
 Further, upon the disposition of section 1254 property by a partnership, the amount treated as ordinary income is determined at the partner level based on the partner’s section 1254 costs with respect to the depletable mineral property disposed of.